ajcross/tlsecho-bs/README.md

 ## Enviroment variables and kubernetes

 tlsecho returns (and logs) environment variables that match a prefix.
-This can be use to report the node or the pod serving the request.
+This can be used in kuberentes to report the node or the pod serving the request.

 For a Deployment definiton example (with no tls):